erkara/Rise-of-Transfer-Learning/README.md

 # EmoryTalk
-This is the repository of my talk **"The Rise of Transfer Learning; YOLO, GPT3 and Stable Diffusion"** in Emory University Atlanta Undergraduate Research Mathematics Seminar.
-There are examples of YOLO, Stable Diffusion, GPT3 and Whisper in "models.ipynb".
-I highly encourage you to play espcially in the last three ones.
+"Explore the latest advancements in AI with YOLO, GPT3, Stable Diffusion and Whisper.
+This repository includes all the material from my talkfrom Emory University's Atlanta Undergraduate Research Mathematics Seminar.
+See examples of these cutting-edge models in action and try them out yourself."

 ## I want full freedom, I will use Python